k2view-academy/K2View-Academy/articles/39_fabric_catalog/04_discovery_pipeline.md

 The product initial setup includes a **Baseline** rule that represents a baseline configuration, such as a sample size, list of all product plugins and their default settings.

-One can override a Baseline rule, for example, deactivate a plugin that is active in the product settings.
+One can override a Baseline rule, for example, deactivate an active plugin in the product settings.
 A crawler filter cannot be set on a Baseline rule since it is applied for all data platforms.

 The user can create multiple rules per a data platform.
 Each rule can define: